 Efficient Market Hypothesis

-The Efficient Market Hypothesis (EMH) is a theory within the field of financial economics and is often referenced in relation to investments and the stock market.
+The Efficient Market Hypothesis (EMH) relates to financial economics.
+It is often referenced in relation to investments and the stock market.

 The Efficient Market Hypothesis supposes that all checks and balances are in place and working, that every entity is absolutely honest and that market fluctuations are always predictable.